Atlanta Nursing Negligence Lawyers

 As is the case with all medical professions, a nurse who performs his or her duties negligently can be held liable for any injuries that result from that negligence.
 If you or a loved one has suffered an injury due to a nurse’s negligence, you may be entitled to compensation.
 Because most nurses are the employees of the hospital or clinic where they work, the defendant in a nursing malpractice lawsuit is usually the employer.

 Hospitals and clinics carry large medical malpractice insurance policies in case of such lawsuits.
 This means that a victim filing a malpractice claim will be going up against the insurance company’s battle-hardened lawyers, whose job is to minimize their client’s culpability.
 To have a successful claim against them, you will need the representation of an experienced Georgia medical malpractice law firm.
 The attorneys at Atlanta’s Grant Law Office have spent more than 30 years fighting for the rights of medical malpractice victims.
-To get the compensation you and your family deserve, call Grant Law Office at (866) 249-5513 or (404) 995-3955 for your free consultation.
+To get the compensation you and your family deserve, call Grant Law Office at (404) 995-3955 for your free consultation.

 Common Types of Nursing Negligence